Election results: How Texas voted in 2024

 Railroad Commissioner

 In Texas, the Railroad Commission regulates the oil and gas industry.
 Members of the three-person board are elected statewide.
-One seat is up for election in 2024 with incumbent Christi Craddick running for reelection.
+One seat was up for election in 2024, and Republican incumbent Christi Craddick won reelection.

 State Board of Education

 There are 15 districts within the State Board of Education, which sets curriculum and chooses textbooks for Texas public schools.
-A total of 8 seats are up for election this year, with one open because former District 13 member Aicha Davis is running for a state House seat.
-One incumbent, Melissa Ortega in District 1, decided not to seek reelection, while Pat Hardy of District 11 lost in the primaries.
-Stakes are high in the five competitive races because board members may be revising the states’ social studies curriculum next year.
+A total of 8 seats were up for election this year, with one open because former District 13 member Aicha Davis ran for a state House seat.
+Stakes were high in the five competitive races because board members may be revising the states’ social studies curriculum next year.
+Republicans retained their majority, holding ten seats with the Democrats only holding five.

 Texas Supreme Court

 The Texas Supreme Court, the state’s highest civil court, has nine justices who are elected statewide.
-Three of the nine seats on the Supreme Court are up for election in 2024.
-Republicans currently hold all the seats and are facing heat from Democrats who are targeting them after their recent rulings on abortion.
+Three of the nine seats on the Supreme Court were up for election in 2024.

 Texas Court of Criminal Appeals